 There are so many benefits to becoming a digital nomad.

 To start, you have the chance to really create the life you want.
-You have the freedom to make your own work schedule, and go wherever you fancy.
+You have the freedom to make your own work schedule and go wherever you fancy.

 It can also be mentally freeing.
 Those that are holding back, or holding onto something can easily fall into an unfulfilling routine.
-Travelling requires you to downsize and let go of anything unnecessary – both physically and mentally.
+Traveling requires you to downsize and let go of anything unnecessary – both physically and mentally.

 Digital nomads don’t have to travel forever, either.
 You might find somewhere you absolutely love and decide to stay.
 The benefit of working while you travel means you don’t have to worry about money, and can find your happiness – wherever that is.